randyheaton/fenix/README.md

 New-Item -ItemType SymbolicLink -Path .git\hooks\pre-push -Value (Resolve-Path config\pre-push-recommended.sh)
 ```

+this is a newline in the readme to verifiy that pushes land on the correct repo

 To push without running the pre-push hook (e.g. doc updates):
 ```sh
 git push <remote> --no-verify